 Management is answerable to the investors about the company’s state of affairs.
 The operations that are being financed with the money of owners, it needs to be periodically updated to them.
 For this reason, there are periodic reports annually summarising the performance of all four quarters which are sent to them.

 In the form of financial statements reporting is done.
 To ensure that there is no misleading financial reporting, these financial statements are also regulated by government bodies.

 Learn more about Qualitative Characteristics, Objectives, and Roles of Accounting here in detail

 Lastly, accounting entails conducting an analysis of the result.
-After results have been summarised and reported, meaningful conclusion needs to be drawn.
+After results have been summarised and reported, a meaningful conclusion needs to be drawn.
 Management must find out its positive and negative points.
 Accounting helps in doing so by means of comparison.
-It is common factors to compare profit, cash, sales, and assets etc. with each other to analyze the performance of the business.
+It is common factors to compare profit, cash, sales, and assets, etc. with each other to analyze the performance of the business.

 Basic Accounting: Science or Art?

 Expert’s opinion differs on the issue of whether accounting is a science or an art.
 Some considered accounting is as science and some others as art.
 It is not made very clear by the definition or the meaning of accounting either.

 Science means a systematic body of knowledge which is based on definite rules and principles and establishes is the relationship between cause and effect.
 On the other hand, Art is a technique that helps in achieving the desired goals in the best possible manner.